 Less common, are e-bikes that have only a throttle to control the motor.
 This type of e-bike functions in a binary mode of pedal-only or throttle-only.
 This means the only way to activate the motor is through the throttle.
 The throttle is often similar to those found on motorcycles.

 What we recommend is an e-bike that has both.
 This gives you the ability to customize your riding experience completely.
 PAS is great for getting the most out of your battery while still making for an easy ride.
 Having the throttle alongside the PAS is great for those moments when you need a burst of speed to avoid an accident, move with traffic or mash up a steep hill.
 Most e-bikes offer around 5 level of pedal-assist and either a twist throttle or a thumb throttle.
-See more on Drive Systems.
+Learn more about the different eBike types.

 There are three places the motor can be mounted on an e-bike: the front hub, the rear hub or the middle of the frame.
 Here’s some of the pros and cons of each: